ritchie46/concatPDF/README.md

     init(order=order)
 ```

-To start the build run `make.py` from your projects root.
+To start the build run `make.py` from your projects root directory.

 ## Installation